ElTinmar/VideoReader/README.md

 - Matlab is slow
 - Using a multiprocessed producer-consumer scheme instead of the naive sequential read-process approach can yield significant improvements in overall speed if the processing task is long.
 - For shorter processing tasks, the overhead introduced by the multiprocessing approach results in no clear benefits or even worse performance than the sequential approach
+- If the task is already multithreaded (ex.
+SVD from openBLAS), CONCLUSION
 ```

 * download test video